Local elections 2023: Key results

 Early indications suggest the Conservatives are losing seats to Labour and the Lib Dems.

-Counting is under way in 63 of the 230 local authorities in England that held elections on Thursday, with the remaining authorities due to start counting later on Friday.
+Counting is under way in the 230 local authorities in England that held elections on Thursday.

 Here are some of the key results so far:

+– Stoke-on-Trent (Lab gain from no overall control)This was a key Labour target in what will be one of the main battlegrounds at the next general election.
+Labour gained a hefty 17 seats on the council, while the Conservatives lost eight and independents lost nine.
+Stoke was once solid Labour territory at general elections but the Tories won all three constituencies in the city in 2019.

+– North West Leicestershire (Con lose to no overall control)Labour gained 10 seats here, enough to leave them the largest party but short of an overall majority.
+The Lib Dems gained a seat, while the Conservatives lost 10 and the Greens lost one.
+This is the area of the country represented at Westminster by Andrew Bridgen MP, who was recently expelled from the Conservatives for comparing Covid vaccines to the Holocaust.

-– Plymouth (Labour gain)This was one of Labour’s top targets in southern England and the party will be pleased with the result, taking overall control with seven gains.
-The council had previously been run by a minority Conservative administration, which had come in for criticism after chopping down 110 healthy city centre trees overnight – a decision that may be linked to the Tories losing five seats.
+– Plymouth (Lab gain from no overall control)This was one of Labour’s top targets in southern England.
+The party will be pleased with the result, taking overall control with seven gains.
+The council had been run by a minority Conservative administration, which came in for criticism after chopping down 110 healthy city centre trees overnight – a decision that may be linked to the Tories losing five seats.

+– Tamworth (Con lose to no overall control)Labour made seven gains in Tamworth while the Tories lost five.
+This was enough to deprive the Tories of full control of the council and, although they remain the largest party with 14 seats, Labour is now close behind on 10 while independents have six.

+– Bolton (no overall control)Every seat in Bolton was up for grabs this year, and while it remains in no overall control there has been a big change in the numbers.
+Before the election the Tories were the largest party and had run the council as a minority administration.
+They have now lost nine seats and dropped into second place behind Labour, who gained seven seats.
+The line-up of the new council is Labour 26, Conservative 17, independents 11, Lib Dems six.

 – Worcester (no overall control)Worcester has remained in no overall control but the result shows the Conservatives, who were the largest party, faced a challenge from all sides.
 They lost a total of seven seats while the Greens gained four, the Liberal Democrats two and Labour one.
 The new council sees Labour the largest party with most seats (13), followed by the Greens (10), the Tories (eight) and Lib Dems (four).